danabrams/elm-media/Proposal.md

 ## Design Challenges

 The primary challenge is that an Html5 MediaElement is a component that to a great degree, manages its own state.
 Once it is given a source, it automatically makes the necessary HTTP requests and manages downloading the media file.
 As it loads, the duration of the mediaPlayer may change.
 Once it begins playing, the currentTime will play.
-Eventually the media will end, and may change from the paused state to the play state.
+Eventually the media will end, and may change from the playing state to the paused state.

 Some attributes should be managed by the user as declaritive attributes on the audio or video function: volume, muted, playbackRate, loop, controls, autoplay.
 Some of these are already included in Html.Attributes.
 Some are not and should be included here.
 Some have weird quirks that need to be understood.